fathzer/plugin-loader/README.md

 The [plugin-loader-example](https://github.com/fathzer/plugin-loader/tree/main/plugin-loader-example) folder contains an example of jar plugin implementation and loading.

+## Requirements
 It requires java 11+.
 Nevertheless, a variant of this library is available for Java 8 users.
 They have to use the 'jdk8' [maven classifier](https://www.baeldung.com/maven-artifact-classifiers#bd-3-consuming-jar-artifact-of-a-specific-java-version) in their dependency.
-Only the com.fathzer.plugin.loader.utils.AbstractPluginDownloader class is not available in this variant.
+Only the [com.fathzer.plugin.loader.utils.AbstractPluginDownloader class](#download-plugins-from-a-repository) is not available in this variant.

 ## How to load plugins from jar files